 With color being one of the crucial factors of visual perception, psychological influence, and beautiful looks, designers pay much attention to color choice and tend to try new uncommon combinations.
-Another trend at this perspective is using very limited or even monochrome palettes, not distracting users with a variety of colors.
+Another trend from this perspective is using very limited or even monochrome palettes, not distracting users with a variety of colors.
 For the recent year, it burst with plenty of elegant and super stylish designs.

 The website designed for the cleaning company uses the color palette uncommon for this sphere of services and adds even more wow-effect with quite a futuristic animation